 Home assessment — Home geriatric assessment programs focus primarily on preventive rather than rehabilitative services.
 Although home assessment programs vary, most programs include a visiting nurse trained in geriatric care, as well as a physical therapist, social worker, psychologist, and specialty referrals when appropriate.
 In addition to home visits, telephone follow-up is routinely performed.
 Patients assessed at home are usually followed for at least one year.

-Multiple meta-analyses have found home assessments to be consistently effective in reducing functional decline as well as overall mortality [1,19-21].
-As an example, a meta-analysis of 21 randomized trials found that multidimensional home visit programs were effective in reducing functional decline if a clinical examination was conducted (OR 0.64, CI 0.48-0.87) and in reducing mortality in patients age ≤77 years old (OR 0.74, 95% CI 0.58-0.94) .
+Multiple meta-analyses have found home assessments to be consistently effective in reducing functional decline as well as overall mortality [1,22-24].
+As an example, a meta-analysis of 21 randomized trials found that multidimensional home visit programs were effective in reducing functional decline if a clinical examination was conducted (odds ratio [OR] 0.64, CI 0.48-0.87) and in reducing mortality in patients age ≤77 years old (OR 0.74, 95% CI 0.58-0.94) .
 However, the home visits did not significantly prevent nursing home admissions (OR 0.86, CI 0.68-1.10).
 Like other meta-analyses for home assessments, this study was limited by heterogeneity across studies for all outcomes.

 Acute geriatric care units — Several inpatient geriatric unit approaches have been developed in a variety of clinical settings.
-Within the Department of Veterans Affairs Hospitals, these are usually referred to as Geriatric Evaluation and Management Units (GEMUs).
+Within the US Department of Veterans Affairs Hospitals, these are usually referred to as Geriatric Evaluation and Management Units (GEMUs).
 In academic and private sector hospitals, they are usually labeled Acute Care of the Elderly (ACE) units.
 ACE units initially included structural modifications to promote mobility and simulate living conditions at home in preparation for a return to independence.
 More recently, however, ACE units are located on conventional hospital wards as designated geriatric units and tend to focus exclusively on processes of acute care rather than providing simulated living conditions and extended rehabilitation.

 ACE units in acute care hospitals promote mobility and include processes to provide patient-centered care with nursing-initiated protocols.
-ACE units involve more intensive discharge planning and more detailed education to improve medication compliance, in comparison to usual hospital care.
-In clinical trials, care in ACE units was associated with greater independence in ADLs at discharge, less frequent discharge to a nursing home, shorter and less expensive hospitalization [27,28], and reduced 30-day readmission rates , as well as higher satisfaction rates among patients, family members, physicians, and nurses .
+ACE units involve more intensive discharge planning and more detailed education to improve medication compliance, in comparison with usual hospital care.
+In clinical trials, care in ACE units was associated with greater independence in ADLs at discharge, less frequent discharge to a nursing home, shorter and less expensive hospitalization [27,28], and reduced 30-day readmission rates , as well as higher satisfaction rates among patients, family members, clinicians, and nurses .

 Due to the logistical barriers of having dedicated geriatric inpatient units (eg, unfilled beds when the census is light, overflow to other units when the unit is full), some programs have attempted to recreate the core elements of ACE units for hospitalized older persons who are not located on a single unit .
 One matched cohort study indicated that benefits may include lower rates of adverse events, shorter hospital stays, and better satisfaction .
 Whether these "virtual" units are as effective as ACE units is unknown; a 2011 meta-analysis suggests that they are not .
 The lack of a consistent nursing staff that is trained in the care of older persons may diminish the effectiveness of this model.

 Post-hospital discharge — Key elements of post-hospital discharge geriatric assessment include targeting criteria to identify vulnerable patients, a program of multidimensional assessment, comprehensive discharge planning, and home follow-up with nurses with specialized geriatrics training who visit the patients during the hospitalization and at least twice during the weeks following discharge.
 This intervention usually is initiated one to two days prior to hospital discharge.
 Similar to the home assessments discussed above, the post-discharge home visits are supplemented by telephone calls and additional visits by physical therapy, occupational therapy, social work, and/or home nursing services when indicated.
 (See 'Home assessment' above.)

-CGA programs for patients discharged to home from the emergency department were found to be effective at reducing emergency room visits and hospital admission .
+CGA programs for patients discharged to home from the emergency department were found to be effective at reducing emergency department visits and hospital admission .